 Our saving rate is over 50% and I received a large private real estate distribution of $122,423 in July.
 Therefore, I had excess cash.

 I told myself I would invest 20% of the proceeds into the S&P 500 if it got back down below 3,700.
 As the market rebounded higher, I didn’t want to chase it.
 Therefore, I used 12.3% of the real estate distribution to pay down my negative real interest rate mortgage instead.
-If I waited, I could be waiting for a long time (hopefully).
+If I waited, I could be waiting for a long time (hopefully as the stock market recovers).

 4) In decumulation phase or are heading into retirement.